Going Vegetarian on the HCG Diet: Ideas and Inspiration

 The hCG diet is a low-calorie regimen combined with hormone injections.
-The hCG or human chorionic gonadotropin is actually a pregnancy hormone that can redistribute fat and suppress hunger.
-Generally said, the hCG diet and ketosis are excellent weight loss solutions that can be combined with fasting to speed up the fat-burning process.
+The hCG, or human chorionic gonadotropin, is actually a pregnancy hormone that can redistribute fat and suppress hunger.
+Generally said, the hCG diet and ketosis are excellent weight loss diets that can be combined with fasting to speed up the fat-burning process.
+Nowadays, many people with a vegetarian lifestyle want to start the hCG diet.
+But with this specific diet, they find a roadblock.

 Now comes the tricky part for vegetarians: this particular diet plan allows you to consume 500 calories a day, about half of which must come from animal protein.
 Is there any solution for those who exclude products of animal origin from their diet?